-1 Construction Standards; and contain a schedule of the estimated dates of completion of construction for all drainage facilities shown on the plan.
-2 (21) Compliance With Approved Plan Report Required: No person shall fail to comply 3 with an approved storm water and flood management plan final drainage report submitted under this section.
-4 ( 32 ) PlanReport Required With Development Application: No person shall receive an 5 $(\underline{s}{\underline{z}})$ $(\underline{s}{\underline{z}}$ 6 management plan final drainage report required by this section.
-7 (4 3 ) On-Site Detention and Control Measures for Post-Construction Water Quality 8 Improvements Required: On-site detention storage and control measures for post- construction water quality improvements shall be provided designed, installed, and 9 implemented in accordance with the reasonable requirements of urban hydrology and the standards established in the City of Boulder Design and Construction 10 Standards.
-11 (A) No owner of SCMs shall fail to maintain in operational condition any on- 12 site detention facility or control measure for post-construction water quality that is required as part of a final drainage report or other approval, in 13 accordance with the City of Boulder Design and Construction Standards or any inspection requirements or conditions of approval.
-14 (B) No owner of SCMs shall fail to inspect any on-site detention facility or 15 control measure for post-construction water quality at least once per year or as required in the City of Boulder Design and Construction Standards or 16 any conditions of approval.
-17 (C) No owner of SCMs shall fail to keep on file all records of maintenance and service of any on-site detention facility or control measure for post- 18 construction water quality for a minimum of five years.
-The city manager 19 may change the duration of the record keeping requirements based upon the needs of the development.
-All records shall be made available for review 20 by the city manager immediately upon request.
-21 (c) General Requirements for All Construction Activities: No person shall fail to follow or otherwise violate the erosion control practices in the City of Boulder Design and 22 Construction Standards.
-All such controls shall be installed and maintained in conformity with the standards in the City of Boulder Design and Construction Standards.
-23 (d) Maintenance of Water Quality Improvements: No person shall fail to maintain any 24 improvement that is required as part of a storm water and flood management plan.
-Any improvement associated with storm water quality best management practices shall be 25 properly inspected and serviced, if necessary, at least once per year or as approved in the storm water and flood management plan to ensure proper function of such improvement.
+- Construction Standards; and contain a schedule of the estimated dates of completion of construction for all drainage facilities shown on the plan. - (21) Compliance With Approved PlanReport Required: No person shall fail to comply with an approved storm water and flood management planfinal drainage report submitted under this section. - (32) PlanReport Required With Development Application: No person shall receive an approval for a subdivision, or site review under this code or any ordinance of the city unless the person submits and obtains approval of the storm water and flood management planfinal drainage report required by this section. - (43) On-Site Detention and Control Measures for Post-Construction Water Quality Improvements-Required: On-site detention storage and control measures for post-construction water quality improvements-shall be provided designed, installed, and implemented in accordance with the reasonable requirements of urban hydrology and the standards established in the City of Boulder Design and Construction Standards. - (A) No owner of SCMs shall fail to maintain in operational condition any onsite detention facility or control measure for post-construction water quality that is required as part of a final drainage report or other approval, in accordance with the City of Boulder Design and Construction Standards or any inspection requirements or conditions of approval. - (B) No owner of SCMs shall fail to inspect any on-site detention facility or control measure for post-construction water quality at least once per year or as required in the City of Boulder Design and Construction Standards or any conditions of approval. - (C) No owner of SCMs shall fail to keep on file all records of maintenance and service of any on-site detention facility or control measure for post-construction water quality for a minimum of five years.
+The city manager may change the duration of the record keeping requirements based upon the needs of the development.
+All records shall be made available for review by the city manager immediately upon request. - (c) General Requirements for All Construction Activities: No person shall fail to follow or otherwise violate the erosion control practices in the City of Boulder Design and Construction Standards.
+All such controls shall be installed and maintained in conformity with the standards in the City of Boulder Design and Construction Standards. - (d) Maintenance of Water Quality Improvements: No person shall fail to maintain any improvement that is required as part of a storm water and flood management plan.
+Any improvement associated with storm water quality best management practices shall be properly inspected and serviced, if necessary, at least once per year or as approved in the storm water and flood management plan to ensure proper function of such improvement.